nelci592/reporting-docs/designing-reports/connecting-to-data/report-parameters/using-multivalue-parameters.md

 If you want to pass multiple parameter values back to a data source by using a query, the following requirements must be satisfied:

 * The data source must be supported.
-For a list see [SqlDataSource Component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview%})
+For a list see[SqlDataSource Component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview%})

-*             The data source cannot be a stored procedure. __Telerik Reporting__ does not support passing a multivalue parameter array to a stored procedure.
+* The data source cannot be a stored procedure.__Telerik Reporting__does not support passing a multivalue parameter array to a stored procedure.

 * Use an IN clause in the query to specify the parameter.